-The team's results show that BioDynaMo performs up to 945 times faster than current state-of-theart baselines.
+The team's results show that BioDynaMo performs up to 945 times faster than current state-of-the-art baselines.
 The advances make it feasible to simulate each use case with one billion cells on a single server, showcasing the potential BioDynaMo has for computational biology research.

-Dr Roman Bauer from the University of Surrey, co-founder of the BioDynaMo initiative and senior author of the study, said:
+Dr Roman Bauer from the University of Surrey, co-founder of the BioDynaMo initiative and

-"I believe that if we are ever to tackle highly complex health issues such as Alzheimer's, computer simulation tools like BioDynaMo will be critical for scientists moving forward.
+"I believe that if we are ever to tackle highly complex health issues such as Alzheimer, computer simulation tools like BioDynaMo will be critical for scientists moving forward.

-"In this paper, we have shown that BioDynaMo's excellent features and performance.
+"In this paper, we have shown that BioDynaMO's excellent features and performance.
 It will help the scientists of tomorrow pitting hypotheses against each other to study their subtle or less so divergences.
 And more importantly, it will help biomedical research become a truly interdisciplinary field of the 21st century."